 - Protection IUL: The Protection Indexed Universal Life (IUL) plan includes similar features of the Universal Life (UL), but it allows you to earn interest based on placing cash values in a linked indexed account.
-The linked account does not participate in equity or stock investments directly, performance will depend on which indexed account options you select.
+The linked account does not participate in equity or stock investments directly, and performance will depend on which indexed account options you select.
 Like the universal life policy, you may switch how your premiums are allocated as your needs or strategy changes, and the plan offers the use of the LifeTrack tool to help you see the impact of the various changes.
-The Protection IUL policies also include the no-lapse guarantee Death Benefit Protection
+The Protection IUL policies also include the no-lapse guarantee Death Benefit Protection.

-In all cases, policy products, interest rates, and guarantees should be discussed with a John Hancock advisor since the terms and conditions of these policies will change over time or based on market performance.
+In all cases, policy products, interest rates, and guarantees should be discussed with a John Hancock adviser since the terms and conditions of these policies will change over time or based on market performance.
 The information we researched should provide a good basis to start the conversation and understand some of the differences in the available plans.

 Variable Universal Life